Solana's UX Gap in 2026: Why Adoption Hinges on Simpler DeFi

 Solana has the supply side: throughput, liquidity, products.

-What's missing for mainstream adoption is demand-side usability.
-Products that let normal users and traders act on opportunities without friction.
+What's missing for mainstream adoption is demand-side usability - products that let normal users and traders act on opportunities without friction.

 For staking specifically - the largest, most common on-chain action for SOL holders - that's where Hubra is focused.
 SOL and USDC staking, non-custodial, with the polish people expect from traditional finance.

-Last updated: February 2026
+Last updated: June 2026

 Alpenglow: Solana's new consensus, in plain English